 Mainstay motors in this segment include fan motors, stepping motors, brush DC motors, brushless DC motors and HDD spindle motors.
 We are working to enhance our various core analysis technologies, control technologies and materials technologies, with the aim of being the first to launch advanced products that respond to customer requirements for compact size, high efficiency (low energy consumption), quietness and reliability, which vary depending on type of motor and application.
+In the area of stepping motors, we succeed in developing a unit with an external diameter of just 3.2mm-smaller than any other stepping motor in the world.
+This unit is currently undergoing assessment for a variety of applications.
 For magnetic application products, our R&D efforts emphasize materials technology, core technologies and product-related technologies.
-These efforts continue to yield such outstanding products as rare earth bond magnets for high-performance motors and resolver sensors.
-To reinforce product development for HMSMs, which we have resolved to commercialize in fiscal 2009, we began conducting R&D combining our motor, fan, electronics and other technologies.
+These efforts continue to yield such outstanding products as rare earth bond magnets and heat-resistant magnets for use in high-performance motors.
+To reinforce product development for heat management system modules (HMSMs), which we have resolved to commercialize in the next fiscal year, we began conducting R&D combining our motor, fan, electronics and other technologies.

-In the area of display-related products, we developed a new LCD backlight for high-brightness, highefficiency LEDs, which we are proposing to manufacturers of cellular telephones and digital cameras.
+In the area of display-related products, we developed a new high-brightness, high-efficiency LED backlight for LCDs, which we will market to manufacturers of cellular telephones and digital cameras.
 In addition to our noted ultraprecision machining, mold production and molding technologies, we succeeded in developing plastics molding technologies capable of accommodating larger, thinner optical devices and increasingly fine optical patterns.
-This has positioned us to expand our focus to include LED backlights for notebook and desktop PC monitors, for which LEDs are rapidly becoming mainstream.
+This has positioned us to expand our focus to include LED backlights for notebook and desktop PC monitors, for which LCDs have become the preferred type of display.

 In electronics-related products, we are promoting the development of driving circuits for highefficiency backlight inverters for cold cathodes.
 We are also pursuing cutting-edge development in such areas as driving circuits for rare gas fluorescent lamps, which are expected to contribute to efforts to conserve energy.
 Moreover, by shifting from analog to digital control circuits, we have succeeded in significantly reducing the number of parts used, as well as in improving control precision, thereby enabling us to reduce engineering lead times.
-During the period under review, we also made notable achievements in the development of backlight inverter-related products, including tailored ICs and software, which we expect to contribute to increased sales of backlight inverters going forward.
-Additionally, in the area of wireless transmission technology, in which we began to pursue development efforts in fiscal 2007, we completed basic technological investigation and expect to move on to the next stage, i.e., actual product development, which will focus on PC keyboards, in the near future.

-In fiscal 2008, R&D costs in the Electronic Devices and Components segment totaled ¥7,077 million.
+In the current fiscal year, R&D costs in the Electronic Devices and Components segment totaled ¥6,711 million.